-- Part A is standard set by the modified Angoff method, with an Angoff standard setting meeting held every three years.
-Standards are maintained at examination sittings between these meetings by using 'marker' questions which inform the standard setting group how well a cohort of candidates is performing compared to previous cohorts.
-Any questions identified as problematic by statistical analysis are discussed at the standard setting meeting after each exam and, if necessary, removed. - Part B is standard set as follows: a score of 0-20 is provided on the candidate's performance in addition to a pass/borderline/fail global judgement for each station.
-The examination is separated in to two for the Knowledge and Skills scenarios.
+Part B is standard set as follows: a score of 0-20 is provided on the candidate's performance in addition to a pass/borderline/fail global judgement for each station.
+The examination is separated into two for the Knowledge and Skills scenarios.
 The standard setting process involves calculating the total mark for each individual scenario over all UK diets going back to February 2013.
 If the total number of occasions that the scenario was used was greater than 500, only the most recent 500 results are considered in the calculation.
 Only scenarios that had not been significantly altered during this period are included in the calculation.
-The pass mark for each circuit is, therefore, generated by compiling the pass marks of the individual scenarios and the standard error of measurement (SEM) is added.
+The pass mark for each circuit is, therefore, generated by compiling the pass marks of the individual scenarios in each circuit.
+Pass marks are, therefore, generated for both 'knowledge' and 'skills' scenarios and the standard error of measurement (SEM) is added.
 The pass mark is calculated in advance of the meeting and the committee are required to consider the effect of external factors highlighted in the feedback (examiner/candidate behaviour or scenario performance) that may have influenced the exam when agreeing the final pass mark for each circuit.